what can i do in arusha national park-tanzania

 Tululusia Waterfall is located within the narrow-sided valley that was created as a result of erosion of the soft volcanic soil that formed the steep gorge standing at 28 m above sea level.
 Tululusia harbors the nesting Red-winged Starlings, which offers a greater chance of getting the best photos in this natural environment in Tanzania with spectacular views.

 Lake Longil is the only freshwater lake source in Arusha National Park, and it is home to tilapia fish, papyrus and mace reed floating plants, and islands that move with the wind.

 Horseback riding at Arusha National park

-Horseback riding trails were introduced in order to create a variety of products such as the combined overnight stays in the camps within Arusha National Park, Horseback rides are done on prior request.
+Horseback riding trails were introduced in order to create a variety of products, such as the combined overnight stays in the camps within Arusha National Park.
+Horseback rides are done on prior request.

-Game drives can be done either in the morning or in the evening in order to view animal species such as buffaloes, zebras, waterbucks, bushbucks, black and white colobus monkeys.
+Game drives can be done either in the morning or in the evening in order to view animal species such as buffaloes, zebras, waterbucks, bushbucks, and black and white colobus monkeys.

 Arusha National Park harbors more than 450 bird species, which include resident birds, migratory birds, and forest birds.
 These birds can be seen on the shores of Small Momella Lake and Longil Lake.